sarahdini-design/ontario-ed-performance-analysis/README.md

 ### Finding

+### Finding

+The last step was to bring the long-term and current-year results together.
-Nine hospital corporations showed persistent gaps in both ED indicators over the five-year period.

-When I compared those corporations with their 2024–2025 peer-group benchmarks, **7 of the 9 were still above their peer median in both indicators**.
+Nine corporations had persistent gaps in both ED indicators over the five-year period.
+When I checked them against their **2024–2025** peer medians, seven were still above the median in both measures.

-Two corporations showed a more mixed current-year pattern.
-Hamilton Health Sciences was slightly below its peer median for initial assessment but remained above it for admitted-patient ED stay.
-Arnprior Regional Health showed the opposite pattern: initial assessment remained above the peer median, while admitted-patient ED stay was below it.
+Hamilton Health Sciences and Arnprior Regional Health were different.
+Each had moved below its peer median in one of the two measures.

-Some of the largest current gaps within this persistent-gap group were seen at Cambridge Memorial Hospital, Niagara Health System, and Peterborough Regional Health Centre.
+Some of the largest current gaps within this group were at Cambridge Memorial Hospital, Niagara Health System, and Peterborough Regional Health Centre.

 #### Current position of persistent-gap corporations

-Nine hospital corporations had persistent gaps in both ED indicators over the five-year period.
-In 2024–2025, seven of the nine were still above their peer-group median in both indicators.

 | Corporation | Peer Group | Initial Gap % | Admitted Gap % | 2024–2025 Position |
 |---|---|---:|---:|---|